macalikm/MendelMax15/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## Configured for The Secret Laboratory Mendelmax 1.5 variant

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__